Government Pension Fund – Global

 We commend Government Pension Fund – Global for adopting a public policy on nuclear weapons.
 We recommend Government Pension Fund – Global apply its policy to all nuclear weapons producing companies including companies involved in any dual-use products used for nuclear warfare.
 We look forward to engaging with Government Pension Fund – Global, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Government Pension Fund - Global has a leaky policy on nuclear weapons.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!